ThreatX/threatx-api-client/CONTRIBUTING.md

 In a pull request, collaborators can review and discuss the proposed set of changes before they integrate the changes into the main codebase.

+All the commits pushed must follow [Conventional Commits](https://www.conventionalcommits.org) specification.

+### Code style requirements:

+These requirements are applied only to the Python code changes.

+- Code must pass all the pytest and ruff checks before being merged to the main branch.
+- Run `ruff check` to verify that the code aligns with all the style requirements.
+- Run `pytest` to verify that the code passes all the unit tests.

 ### Guideline:

 1. Clone the project: `git clone git@github.com:ThreatX/threatx-api-client.git`